How to Plan a Lake Day in Lake Norman

 Where to eat, drink, paddleboard and lounge while exploring the Carolinas’ largest man-made lake.

-Just 20 miles north of Charlotte, Lake Norman beckons nature-lovers, loungers, adventurers and the culinary curious.
-With more than 500 miles of shoreline, Lake Norman is the largest man-made lake in the Carolinas and borders the charming towns of Cornelius, Davidson, Huntersville and Denver.
-Each area offers a unique array of attractions, activities and eats.
+Just 20 miles north of Charlotte, Lake Norman beckons nature lovers, loungers, adventurers and the culinary curious.
+With more than 500 miles of shoreline, Lake Norman is the largest man-made lake in the Carolinas and borders the charming towns of Mooresville, Cornelius, Davidson, Huntersville and Denver.
+Each area offers a unique array of attractions, activities and restaurants.

 There’s plenty to see and do while visiting Lake Norman.
-If you’re outdoorsy, Lake Norman State Park offers miles of mountain biking trails and swimming beaches as well as a boathouse complex complete with a boat ramp for anglers and cruisers.
+If you’re outdoorsy, Lake Norman State Park offers miles of mountain bike trails and swimming beaches as well as a boathouse complex complete with a boat ramp for anglers and cruisers.
 Whether you’re a day-tripper or an overnighter, you can use the visitor center to rent pedal boats, kayaks, paddleboards and canoes.
-The park’s boat ramp is free, and there are plenty of quiet fishing respites to go around.
+The park’s boat ramp is free and there are plenty of quiet fishing respites to go around.
 There are also 32 campgrounds with kitchen facilities, restrooms and outdoor fire pits if you want to experience the park after dark.

-Families, there are attractions for you, too.
+There are plenty of attractions for families too.
 Take the little ones to explore the wonders of flight at the Carolina Raptor Center, home to birds of prey like eagles, vultures, hawks and falcons.
 Cool off at Quarry Swimming at Carrigan Farms, an open-swim, natural quarry oasis just 30 minutes from Charlotte.
 If you have a need for speed, check out GoPro Motorplex, home to an 11-turn kart-racing track, or PIT Indoor Kart Track, featuring exciting activities like indoor kart racing, axe throwing and escape rooms.
 Stop in Discovery Place Kids in Huntersville, where kids of all ages can explore science, art and literacy while enjoying hands-on exhibits and events.

-Explore new dining locations along the banks of Lake Norman’s waterfront.
-New this year, Hello, Sailor is a fish camp-style restaurant from James Beard-recognized chef Joe Kindred and his sommelier wife, Katy.
-Featuring indulgent fried bologna sandwiches, fried flounder and homemade soft-serve, the eatery was recently recognized as one of the top 50 best new restaurants in 2018 by Bon Appetit when it opened in 2018.
-Fun cocktails, served in quirky shark-shaped or tiki glasses—are best enjoyed at the outdoor tiki bar.
-You can get there by land, but come by boat to enjoy free boat docking while you eat.
+Explore popular dining locations along the banks of Lake Norman’s waterfront.
+Hello, Sailor is a fish camp-style restaurant from James Beard-recognized chef Joe Kindred and his sommelier wife, Katy.
+Featuring an indulgent fried bologna sandwich, fried flounder and homemade soft serve, the eatery was recognized as one of the top 50 best new restaurants by Bon Appetit when it opened in 2018.
+Fun cocktails, served in quirky shark-shaped glasses or tiki cups, are best enjoyed at the outdoor tiki bar.
+You can get there by land but come by boat and enjoy free docking while you eat.

-Continue your tiki boat tour to Landing Restaurant, a waterside bar that’s great for family lunches or nighttime gatherings with friends.
-Or when you dock for the day, venture away from the lakefront for an evening at Kindred, where the aforementioned Kindreds (See Hello, Sailor) serve incomparable homemade pastas in a restored 1920s structure on Davidson’s charming main drag.
-The menu changes daily, but the complimentary starter, milk bread, is a signature.
+Continue your tiki boat tour to North Harbor Club, a waterside bar that’s great for family lunches or nighttime gatherings with friends.
+When you dock for the day, venture away from the lakefront for an evening at Kindred, where the aforementioned Kindreds serve incomparable homemade pastas and farm-fresh dishes in a restored 1920s structure on Davidson’s charming main drag.
+The menu changes frequently, but the complimentary starter, milk bread, is a signature.